codeforamerica/lv-trucks-notifier/README.md

     * __Sendgrid Standard.__ This add-on uses the SendGrid e-mail service to send the schedule to participating vendors.
 (The City provides the vendor list to the back-end server database, and the information is exposed via an API endpoint.)
 Since the free tier of this add-on allows 200 e-mails a day and there is currently much less than this many vendors, we are well within its limits.
 It also provides some logging, which is helpful.

+    * __Papertrail Choklad.__ This is not required, but it will log the console's output, for later debugging.

 The Sendgrid account credentials are stored as variables in the Heroku process environment.
 If Sendgrid credentials are not detected, a text form of the e-mail is output to the console instead of being e-mailed.
 (Good for testing, I hope.)